vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/slides.md

 :::

-::: warning No mutiple slides
+::: warning No multiple slides

 You should only include a single slide syntax on this page to avoid rendering problems.